yuval-beiser/algo-trading/AllCode.md

 }

-//close long position after cross 1 and go break even if marketposition = -1 and rtPosition = -1//there is long position open and close > (entryprice * 0.999933) and
+//close long position after cross 1 and go break even if marketposition = -1 //and rtPosition = -1//there is long position open and close > (entryprice * 0.999933) and